danielchen3/CS305-Remote_meeting/README.md

 # CS305-Remote_meeting
-This is the project of CS305 Computer Network in SUSTech
+This is the project of CS305 Computer Network in SUSTe

+test